What is the best country for medical school?

 The best country to study medicine, if we don’t take into consideration tuition or living costs, is technically the UK.
 Nearly every ranking we analyzed mentioned the United Kingdom, and the UK also had the highest result in the Health Care Index.

-However, it is also the most expensive place to study medicine from all the places we looked at.
+However, it is also the most expensive place to study medicine of all the places we looked at.
 When we look at the cost-benefit ratio, both Russia and Ukraine offer the chance to become an MD (medical doctor) while spending a lot less, making both slavic nations the favorite for the crown of the best country for medical school.

 An entire medical course in a renowned Ukrainian university as the Kharkiv National Medical University may cost less than a single year of tuition fees in the UK.
+A good reason to nominate Ukraine as the best country to study medicine.

 If you liked this article about the best country for medical school, check those below: